STIXProject/stixproject.github.io/documentation/concepts/creating-quality-indicators/index.md

 When creating indicators for mass consumption this can be tricky, but as a general rule think about what 80% of consumers can handle and target that.
 Currently, our estimation is that producers creating content for mass consumption should limit themselves to the more basic objects and conditions as represented in the [simple indicator sharing profile](/language/profiles/samples/stix_{site.current_version}_sample_indicator_sharing_profile_r1.xlsx) represented in our sample profile.

+One thing you can do to support all levels of consumers is create multiple indicators and use indicator composition to create an OR condition.
+For example, if you have an SSDEEP hash and a SHA1 hash, rather than including them in the same indicator instead split them into separate indicators and OR them together.
+That way consumers that understand SSDEEP can match the fuzzy hash and potentially detect more while consumers that only understand SHA1 are still able to get value from that portion (and can ignore the SSDEEP hash).

 ## Bonus tip: not everything is about indicators

 Not everything you share needs to be an indicator!
 Have a malware analysis that you want to share?
-Encode it in MAEC and share it via a STIX TTP.
+Encode it in [MAEC](https://maec.mitre.org) and share it via a STIX [TTP](/data-model/{site.current_version}/ttp/TTPType).
 Have a new attack pattern that you've seen but not any indicators for how to find it?
 Share it as a STIX TTP w/ CAPEC reference.
 New attribution for an attack?
-STIX Threat Actor or Campaign.
+STIX [Threat Actor](/data-model/{site.current_version}/ta/ThreatActorType) or [Campaign](/data-model/{site.current_version}/campaign/CampaignType).

 Those can all be later related to indicators if you want to do that but if you don't have the indicator right away there's no reason to force it.